RealOrko/sql-d/docs/prerequisites.md

 ## Current Multi-OS Support

 At the moment due to restrictions on windows with file locking, this project does not support windows builds.
-You are better off building this in WSL on windows.
+You are better off building this in WSL.

 There are assembly loading issues on MacOS for the native sqlite binaries using the current latest NuGet.